eclipse-cyclonedds/cyclonedds/src/docs/config.rst

 addresses of machines where participants may be located and ensuring each participant uses one of a small set of port numbers.
 Because of this, some of the port numbers are derived not only from the domain id, but also from a *participant index*, which is a small non-negative integer, unique to a participant within a node.
-(Cyclone DDS adds an indirection and uses at most one participant index for a domain for each process, regardless of how many DCPS participants are created by the process.)
+(Eclipse Cyclone DDS adds an indirection and uses at most one participant index for a domain for each process, regardless of how many DCPS participants are created by the process.)

-Once two participants have discovered each other and both have matched the DDSI built-in endpoints their peer is advertising in the SPDP message, the *Simple Endpoint Discovery Protocol* or *SEDP* takes over, exchanging information on the DCPS data readers and data writers (and for Cyclone DDS, also publishers, subscribers and topics in a manner compatible with OpenSplice) in the two participants.
+Once two participants have discovered each other and both have matched the DDSI built-in endpoints their peer is advertising in the SPDP message, the *Simple Endpoint Discovery Protocol* or *SEDP* takes over, exchanging information on the DCPS data readers and data writers (and for Eclipse Cyclone DDS, also publishers, subscribers and topics in a manner compatible with OpenSplice) in the two participants.

 The SEDP data is handled as reliable, transient-local data.
 Therefore, the SEDP writers